Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Functional Consistency

-\item \emph{Interoperability\footnote {We use the term interoperability as an operational characteristic of a form of money and not as a technical feature describing interaction mechanisms between systems (as used, for example, in \cite{bis-gocb-cbdc-foundfeat}).}}: Interoperability is the ability for users to exchange units between two forms of money.
+\item \emph{Interoperability\footnote {We use the term interoperability as an operational characteristic of a form of money and not as a technical feature describing interaction mechanisms between systems (\changess{as it is used}, for example, in \cite{bis-gocb-cbdc-foundfeat}).}}: the ability for users to exchange units between two forms of money.

-\item \emph{Payment infrastructure compatibility}: The ability to use a form of money with existing and new payment infrastructures such as smart devices, point-of-sale (POS) infrastructure, automated teller machines (ATMs), and payment schemes.
+\item \emph{Payment infrastructure compatibility}: the ability to use a given form of money with existing and new payment infrastructures such as smart devices, point-of-sale (POS) infrastructure, automated teller machines (ATMs), and payment schemes.

-\item \emph{Support for payment types}: The ability of a form of money to support a variety of payment types such as real-time, batch, offline, cross-border, pull, split, and recurring payments.
+\item \emph{Support for payment types}: the ability of a given form of money to support a variety of payment types such as real-time, batch, offline, cross-border, pull, split, and recurring payments.

 \end{itemize}